dev7a/ocelot/docs/tooling.md

 ## Overview

-The tooling provides a command-line interface (`ocelot.py`) to orchestrate the build process locally, mimicking the steps performed in CI/CD workflows (like GitHub Actions).
+The tooling provides a command-line interface (`ocelot.py`) to orchestrate the build process locally, mimicking the steps performed in Github Actions CI/CD workflow.
 It handles cloning the upstream repository, managing configurations, overlaying components, handling dependencies, invoking the build, and optionally publishing the resulting AWS Lambda layer.

 ## Key Scripts and Modules